The Silence (1963 film): Development

 After World War II, director Ingmar Bergman had visited numerous cities in other countries in Europe.
 He based the design of The Silence on what he had seen in these travels, in particular in Hamburg, Germany in 1946, after it had been virtually destroyed by Allied bombing attacks.
 He also recalled he had been inspired by a visit to a hospital, where he had witnessed an obese, elderly man being carried by four nurses.
 "The image of him being carried away like a dummy stayed in my mind, although I didn't really know exactly why," he recalled.

 A throat infection distracted Bergman from developing a story idea for a fairy tale film about a princess and devil, and during recovery he conceived the idea of travelers visiting a foreign city.
 Initially, the two main characters were supposed to be male.
 He told Vilgot Sjöman that he converted the characters to female because "he was afraid that the part was too close to himself".
 While Bergman said he was previously shy about sex in film, he decided on a more explicit approach in this film out of a desire for viewers "to feel, to sense my films".

 Working titles of the film included Timoka, The City and God's Silence.
-Timoka is Estonian for "pertaining to the executioner".
+According to Gado Timoka is Estonian for "pertaining to the executioner".
 Bergman developed the constructed language spoken in Timoka.
+Actually the Estonian word is timuka meaning "executioner's".